jackycwwang/lighthouse_lab_midterm_project/README.md

 * Add in weather historic weather data as it relates to flight delay.
 We had pulled weather data for each day, but didn't pull for more frequent time segments.
 * Investigate including popular flight routes.
 * Investigate aircraft type commonly used for those popular flight routes.
 * Investigate using more ensemble combinations.
+* It was interesting to see that number of passengers per airport were not directly correlated with the number of flights that airport sees in all cases.
+Chicago and Newark for instance had higher passenger to flight ratio than other busyer airports and personal experience reveals a less pleasant experience in those airports.
+If we had more time, we would include this information.

 ## Data Description